 In the past decade the Early Warning Early Action agenda has spurred investments in climate services, forecast information and communication protocols worldwide.
 As a result, lives and livelihoods have been spared during hazardous events, particularly in cyclone-prone regions.
-However, the full potential of early action for humanitarian assistance has not yet been realized.
-Many of the most devastating natural disasters in recent years had been forecasted before they occurred; yet actions to reduce their impact remained limited.
+However, the full potential of early action has not yet been realized; many of the most devastating natural disasters in recent years had been forecasted before they occurred; yet actions to reduce their impact remained limited.

-The global humanitarian community has committed to reverse this trend.
-Countries have committed to strengthen Early Warning Systems and Preparedness for Response in the Sendai Framework on Disaster Risk Reduction.
-They have promised to reduce the risks of extreme events in their Nationally Determined Contributions to the Paris Climate Agreement, and they have pledged to address disaster risk reduction as cross-cutting necessity to implement the Agenda of Humanity and to achieve the Sustainable Development Goals.
+The global community has committed to reverse this trend.
+Countries have committed to strengthen the Early Warning Systems in the Sendai Framework on Disaster Risk Reduction.
+They have promised to reduce the risks of extreme events in their Nationally Determined Contributions to the Paris Climate Agreement, and they have pledged to address disaster risk reduction as a cross-cutting necessity to achieve the Sustainable Development Goals.

 In 2014 Germanys' Federal Foreign Office recognizing the increased need of humanitarian assistance after disasters, decided to launch the Action Plan for Humanitarian Adaptation to Climate Change.
-Within the framework of this action plan and under the coordination of the German Red Cross (GRC) with partners such as WFP, the Red Cross/Red Crescent Climate Centre, the International Federation of Red Cross and Red Crescent Societies, UNOCHA, Welthungerhilfe and research institutes, an innovative methodology - Forecast-based-Financing (FbF) - has been jointly developed and tested in several pilot countries.
+Within the framework of this action plan and under the coordination of the German Red Cross (GRC) with partners such as WFP, the Red Cross/Red Crescent Climate Centre, the International Federation of Red Cross and Red Crescent Societies, UNOCHA, Welthungerhilfe and research institutes, an innovative methodology - FbF - has been jointly developed and tested in several pilot countries.